Vivaan-d/SodiumInside/README.md

-SodiumInside + Fabric Mod support (as long as built-in mods support it and indium is installed (for some mods))
+SodiumInside + Fabric Mod support
 ===========
 Adds mods to minecraft (fabric).jar so launch time is reduced and performance is increased.
 All upsides!